 SOC 25-1194.00, CIP12.0401 (offered at both campuses).
 Students can expect to complete this program between $1^{\frac{1}{2}}$ -3 months depending on the schedule the student chooses.
-Upon completion of program an IIC diploma/affidavit of hours will be issued, and then the State Board Examination is taken leading to licensure in the State of Connecticut.
+Upon completion of program an IIC diploma will be issued, and then the State Board Examination is taken leading to licensure in the State of Connecticut.